 The Anatomy of a Kitchen Knife

-All knives, no matter what size it is, what shape it is, which make it is and which culture has it originated from will have the below components.
+All knives, no matter what size it is, what shape it is, which make it is and which culture has it originated from, will have the below components.
 Best kitchen knives are made by companies who pay attention to these details.

-The blade (Comprised of spine, tip (also known as point), cutting edge and heel), the bolster and a handle.
+The blade (comprised of spine, tip a.k.a. point, cutting edge and heel), the bolster and a handle.

-The spine also sometimes known as the back of the knife.
-It is the ticker side of the blade whereas the cutting edge is the sharper side of the blade.
+The spine also sometimes known as the back of knife.
+It is the ticker side of blade whereas the cutting edge is the sharper side of blade.
 The shape allows one to grip it and apply pressure if needed.

-The tip of the knife is generally thin and sharp, however may find knives that have a rounded tip or a straight tip.
+The tip is generally thin and sharp, however may find knives that have a rounded tip or a straight tip.
 The tip comes in handy for carvings, making thin strips, cutting small items and making incisions in food for fillings.

-The cutting edge is the bottom edge of the blade and is typically the most used side of the knife to make cuts or to chop food.
-It runs from the tip to heel of the blade.
+The cutting edge is the bottom edge of the blade and is typically the most used side of the blade to make cuts or to chop food.
+It runs from the tip to heel of blade.
 The edges may have different grinds that serve different purposes.

-A bolster, as the name suggests is the part that provides support to your fingers (by giving them a place to hold on to) and helps you grip the knife in a better way leading to better control of the knife when cutting.
-The bolster is the part of the blade just before the handle and runs from the spine to the cutting edge.
+A bolster, as the name suggests is the part that provides support to your fingers (by giving them a place to hold on to) and helps you grip the body in a better way leading to better control of knife when cutting.
+The bolster is the part of blade just before the handle and runs from the spine to the cutting edge.

-After the cutting edge the most important part of the knife is the handle because that is where you will be griping the knife from.
-The best kitchen knives have a comfortable grip which helps you hold the knife in place and have control when making cuts with the knife.
+After the cutting edge the most important part is the handle because that is where you will be griping the knife from.
+The highest quality knives will have a comfortable grip which will help you hold it in place and have control when making cuts.
 If the handle is not comfortable to grip, slips from your hand, too big or too small it will make cutting and chopping a difficult task.

 Types of Knives

-Stainless Steel is the material typically used for knives but knives can be made out of ceramic also.
-The material used to make the handle of a knife adds character to the knife is also a way to categorize knives.
+Stainless Steel is the material typically used for knives but they can also be made out of ceramic.
+The material used to make the handle adds character and is also a way to categorize knives.
 The common materials used are Wood, plastic, metal and in some cases a blend of these.
 Best kitchen knife will be comfortable to grip and will also feel sturdy.

 How to Maintain Your Kitchen Knives?

-In order to keep your knife sharp, you should sharpen them from time to time.
+In order to keep the blade sharp, you should sharpen them from time to time.
 There are two popular home based sharpening solution every well equipped kitchen should have.
 A sharpening steel and a sharpening stone.

 The sharpening stone is used to sharpen the knife and should be used when you start noticing that the knife has gone blunt.
 The sharpening stone can be of many natural and artificial materials and comes with different grits.
 A stone with a coarse grit on one side and a finer grit on the other side is best for home use.